echon006/tea_service/README.md

 ## Project Description

 This is a back-end project designed to mimic a take home project.
-The project is a tea service a customer can subscribe to.
+The project is a tea service that allows customers to subscribe to specific seas they would like to recieve.
+The project is focused around creating a new subscription and well as being able to cancel the subscription.

 ## Learning Goals for Project: